monk-io/monk-nginx/README.md

-Nginx meet Monk
+Nginx meets Monk
 ===

 This repository contains Monk.io template to deploy Nginx either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

 This template contains two runnable definitions:
 * `nginx/basic` - which is standard nginx configuration that runs on port 80